Topological aspects of the dynamical moduli space of rational maps: Introduction

 \textbf{Acknowledgements.}

 The first named author would like to thank Ronno Das, Benson Farb, Claudio G\'omez-Gonz\'ales and, more generally, the UChicago geometry \& topology research group for inspiring conversations.
 He was partially supported by the Jump Trading Mathlab Research Fund, an NSERC postdoctoral fellowship and NSF award DMS - 1704692.
 The second named author is grateful to Laura DeMarco, Benson Farb, and Jesse Wolfson for helpful comments and conversations.
 The third named author thanks Wolfgang L{\"u}ck for the reference \cite{MR1027600}.
 He was partially supported by NSF Grant DMS - 1810644.
 The authors would like to thank the organizers of the NSF/PIMS summer school -- The Roots of Topology, the IPAM workshop on Braids, Resolvent Degree and Hilbert’s 13th Problem and the PIMS workshop on Arithmetic Topology where some of this work was conducted.
+Finally, the authors are grateful to the anonymous referee for his/her valuable comments and suggestions.